I've cooked with Le Creuset for years − is it actually worth the price?

 If you love to cook as much as I do, you'll probably agree that no kitchen is complete without a Dutch oven.
 This heavy-duty pot comes with a tight-fitting lid that's designed to stop steam from escaping and enrich the natural flavors and aromas of your food.

-I've made a lot of meals in my Le Creuset pot, from simmering stews on the stovetop to baking bread in the oven.
+I've made all sorts of meals in my Le Creuset pot, from simmering stews on the stovetop to baking bread in the oven.
 It's some of the most versatile kitchenware I own.
 My only complaint concerns the white enamel coating.
 Such a light color makes it easy to monitor the progress of your meal, but it means that it shows food stains.

 Still, that shouldn't stop you from buying the best Dutch oven around, especially now that you can save big in the Cyber Monday sales.
 I'd recommend the Signature Dutch Oven: if it's good enough for Stanley Tucci, it's good enough for me.

-This isn't a deep discount, but any saving is worth considering if you get a Le Creuset at the end of it.
-This iconic Dutch oven is a real kitchen workhorse: it's suitable for everything from slow cooking cuts of meat to baking loaves of bread.
+I've shopped around Sur La Table, Walmart, Crate & Barrel, and more, but this is the best price I've found on a Le Creuset Signature Dutch Oven.
+This iconic piece is a real kitchen workhorse: it's suitable for everything from slow cooking cuts of meat to baking loaves of bread.
 Despite its cast iron construction, this oven is relatively light and easy to lift, with ergonomic knobs and handles.
+It comes in a huge range of colors, from rich reds and blues to natural, neutral shades in gray and cream.

 Buy it if: you're just starting out as a home chef